GEORGE-GICHURU/60s-pitch/README.md

 * Click [one-minute-pitch] <br/>
   or <br/>
-* Copy [One Minute Pitch] and  Paste the link on your prefered browerser
+* Copy [One Minute Pitch] and  Paste the link on your prefered browser

 This requires internet connection.